Upasana0810/Hotel-Booking-cancellation-project/README.md

 1. What is the effect of deposit type on Cancellation?
 1. what are the top ten country of origin of hotel visitor (guests)?

- ## Observation
+ 100. Observation
-1.For the resort hotel ,a total of 27.76% Booking  were cancelled and for city hotel ,a total of 41.73% booking were cancelled.
+-For the resort hotel ,a total of 27.76% Booking  were cancelled and for city hotel ,a total of 41.73% booking were cancelled.
-1.August month is most occupied with booking at the hotel.
+-August month is most occupied with booking at the hotel.
-1.Around 44% of booking are made via online travel agent,almost 19% of booking are made by offline tavel agent and less than 1% booking are made by complementry .
+-Around 44% of booking are made via online travel agent,almost 19% of booking are made by offline tavel agent and less than 1% booking are made by complementry .
-1.The highest Average Daily Rate (ADR) has occured in August and due to the highest ADR in August ,maybe it could be one of the reason for more of cancellation in August
+-The highest Average Daily Rate (ADR) has occured in August and due to the highest ADR in August ,maybe it could be one of the reason for more of cancellation in August
-1.Around 25% of booking were canceled by guests with No Deposit,followed by 15.49% booking were canceled with Refundable.so it obvious that guests who do not pay any deposit while booking are likely to cancel more reservation
+-Around 25% of booking were canceled by guests with No Deposit,followed by 15.49% booking were canceled with Refundable.so it obvious that guests who do not pay any deposit while booking are likely to cancel more reservation

 From our EDA,we have observed the following features in the dataset which helps in predicting cancellation from the guests are:
 -ADR